jcardinaux/ft_transcendence/docs/elk.md

 **Major module: Infrastructure Setup with ELK (Elasticsearch, Logstash, Kibana) for Log Management.**

-The objective of this major module is to establish a robust infrastructure for log management and analysis using the ELK stack (Elasticsearch, Logstash, Kibana).
+Objective: infrastructure for log management and analysis using the ELK stack (Elasticsearch, Logstash, Kibana).
 Key features and goals include:

-- Deploy Elasticsearch to efficiently store and index log data, ensuring it is easily searchable and accessible.
+- Deploy Elasticsearch to store and index log data, making it searchable and accessible.
 - Configure Logstash to collect, process, and transform log data from various sources, sending it to Elasticsearch.
 - Set up Kibana for visualizing log data, creating dashboards, and generating insights from log events.
 - Define data retention and archiving policies to manage log data storage effectively.
 - Implement security measures to protect log data and access to the ELK stack components.

-This major module aims to establish a powerful log management and analysis system using the ELK stack, enabling effective troubleshooting, monitoring, and insights into the system's operation and performance.
+ELK stack log management and analysis system for troubleshooting, monitoring, and system operation insights.

 ## Current Status

 ### Completed Implementation

-**Deploy Elasticsearch to efficiently store and index log data, ensuring it is easily searchable and accessible** - COMPLETED
+**Deploy Elasticsearch to store and index log data, making it searchable and accessible** - COMPLETED
 - Elasticsearch 8.15.0 deployed with Docker containerization
 - Index template configured for fttranscendence-logs with optimized field mappings
 - Daily index rotation pattern implemented (fttranscendence-logs-YYYY.MM.dd)